barbazul/1kfa/mod_guide_player.md

  * One character - the one with the most Items + PACK is declared the "rabbit"
  * Best 3 of 5 rounds
- * Rabbit flips Anchors, solo
+ * Rabbit flips solo
-   * One level of disadvantage if they have > 2 Item cards
-   * One level of disadvantage if they have > 2 PACK cards
+   * Add the rabbit's Str + Dex, then subtract their encumberance penalty (the count of all their Item and Pack cards)
+   * Find their flip rank on the table below
- * For the next 3 rounds, the rabbit flips anchors (with disadvantage), but can be helped by any of the other joining PCs.
+ * For the rounds 2 through 5, the rabbit flips, but can be helped by any of the other joining PCs.
 The best result between the rabbit's flip and the helper's resolves the round.
 Each one of the rounds can be helped by Int, Str, or Dex, without repeating.
 The help must be justified by the attribute.
    * Int
      * Hiding
      * Using words to influence a crowd